@inteli.city/node-red-contrib-ai-collection 1.1.0

 Access many providers through a single API endpoint.

-- Get your API key at openrouter.ai
+- API key: openrouter.ai

 - Model format: